yangshun/tech-interview-handbook/contents/understanding-compensation.md

 Equity usually vests (becomes available to you) over a period of time (typically 4 years) and can vest equally every month/quarter/year.
 A vesting cliff means the minimum period of time before your vesting begins.
 For example, if you are granted 4,800 shares over a 4 year schedule with a 1 year cliff, and monthly vesting, you will get 1,200 shares at the end of your first year and 100 shares every month thereafter for the subsequent 3 years.

-Until the company goes public or gets acquired, the equity is not worth anything.
+Until the company goes public (IPO) or gets acquired, the equity is usually not worth anything.
+However, there are instances where you can sell your stocks internally even though the company hasn't gone public.
 Be mindful of what you are getting yourself into!

 Not all equity is treated equally.
 Depending on the company you join and which stage that company is at, you may receive one of the following types: stock options or stock grants.